How to Replace the Samsung DA97-15217B Ice Maker — Step-by-Step Guide

 Even if the wire harness appears connected, a loose or corroded connection can prevent the ice maker module from receiving power signals.

-7. If pins are corroded, use a dry cloth
+7. If you find corrosion, use a dry cloth to clean the pins before reconnecting.

 Recommended Parts & Tools